 Now that I have finally received my treatment in the form of a total abdominal hysterectomy (TAH), I wanted to make others aware that you do not have to suffer alone with this particular condition.
 At the lowest points of my illness, I felt frightened, distressed and I wanted my life back.
 Ultimately having a hysterectomy was a BIG, but very necessary decision for me.

 More rersearch into the causes of adenomyosis can only be a good thing, since adenomyosis seems indiscriminate in terms of age, and can occur in women who have had no children or any trauma to their womb.
-This year the Adenomymosis Advice Association has launched the first 2017 global digital survey, the results of which will be published here on the main website and distributed to the Association's 300 clinicians worldwide.
+The Adenomymosis Advice Association launched the first global digital survey in 2017, the results of which have been published on the YouTube chanel and distributed to the Association's 400 clinicians worldwide.
 These clinicians form the panel of the Adenomyosis Awareness Network.
 The panel are themselves eager to raise an awareness and are in some cases are already carrying out further studies and research into the condition.
-If you would like to be included in the 2017 Study, please send a message and you will be sent a link to complete the questionnaire.
+If you would like to be included in future studies, please send a message and you will be sent a link to complete the questionnaire.
 Clinicians in the fields of gynaecology, fertility, endocrine, bladder, bowel and oncology are very welcome to join the LinkedIn Adenomyosis Awareness Network to see training videos and materials relating to identifying adenomyosis and to network with other clinicians to research further into the causes of this condition.
 This group is also open to those working in the occupational health and insurance institutions to create an awareness into the fact that once hysterectomy has taken place, that the patient is free of adenomyosis and able to go back to work and live a pain and symptom free life.

 I personally feel that regular estrogen testing for women at the time of a smear test might in some way detect the likelihood of adenomyosis.
 Many women in their late teens and early twenties are being diagnosed with the condition.
 At the very least it might highlight potential reproductive problems early, thus preventing the need for expensive diagnostic tests, major surgery and infertility treatments further down the line for this and other estrogen dependant diseases such as cancers (anywhere) in the body.